Remind service owners to update their catalog data

 - One to notify the service owner to re-verify the service.

-Automation to update service verification statusโ
+Automation to update service verification status

-When the verification timer property expires, this automation sets is_verified
+When the verification timer property expires, this automation sets is_verified property as false.
+Follow the steps below to create this automation:

 -